I just used Europe’s new EES border system. Here’s what you need to know.

 EES launched on April 10, and the rollout has been far from seamless.

 Some travelers have reported hours-long waits, and some European countries are considering delaying implementation until after peak summer.
-That said, I just used EES on a recent trip to Italy, and it wasn’t nearly as bad as the headlines suggested.
+That said, I just used EES on two recent trips to Europe, and it wasn’t nearly as bad as the headlines suggested.

-Here’s everything you need to know about EES, what my experience was actually like, and how to beat the system on both ends of your trip.
+Here’s everything you need to know about EES, what my experiences using it were actually like, and how to beat the system on both ends of your trip.

 What is EES?